Timber French doors repair | Period door repair

 timber french doors repair

-Chameleon can restore wooden doors, same as repair period sash windows back to their former glory.
-We can remove any rotting wood and replace it with fresh timber that will last decades.
 We can also draught-proof the doors and hang them correctly to ensure that they work and look wonderful for years.
-Your doors will look as new as they did when they were first installed in the home.
+Your timber French doors will look as new as they did when they were first installed in the home.
 They won’t change the style because the doors haven’t changed, but they will bring your home back to life.

 timber door overhaul